romanovichim/TonFunClessons_Eng/1lesson/firstlesson.md

 - fift;
 - test;

-At this stage, we are interested in the func and fift folders, in which we will write code in FunС and Fift, respectively.
+At this stage, we are interested in the func and fift folders, in which we will write code in FunC and Fift, respectively.

 ##### What is FunC and Fift